krahets/hello-algo/en/docs/chapter_divide_and_conquer/build_binary_tree_problem.md

 ![Dividing subtrees in preorder and inorder traversals](build_binary_tree_problem.assets/build_tree_preorder_inorder_division.png)

-### Describing subtree intervals based on variables
+### Describing Subtree Intervals Based on Variables

 Based on the above division method, **we have obtained the index intervals of the root node, left subtree, and right subtree in `preorder` and `inorder`**.
 To describe these index intervals, we need to use several pointer variables.